geodesign/django-raster/docs/parser.rst

 properties are **required**:

   - Layer name
-  - Raster file (either as file or url)
+  - Raster file (either as file, http url or s3 url)
   - Data type

 The datatype tells django-raster how to interpret the pixel values.
 The choices